One of the best ways to raise brand awareness and get clients for your service-based business is through Facebook ads.

 If you begin running campaigns without a coherent plan, you are not likely to find success.

-To ensure that you are getting the most of your ad spend, you’ll need to define your marketing goals and determine how you will measure progress in order to evaluate the results.
+To ensure that you are getting the most of your ad spend, you’ll need to define your marketing goals and determine how to measure progress to evaluate the results.

 A few examples of goals and KPIs for service-based business include: